This page on the primary and secondary actions of foods, herbs and drugs came into being because of a question from Argentina!

 All foods, herbs and medicines have primary and secondary actions.

-The stronger the action of the food, herb or medicine the more clearly these primary and secondary actions are displayed.
+The stronger the action of the food, herb or medicine the more clearly these primary and secondary actions will appear.

 The first or primary action of a very spicy food is heating.
 It makes you hot, a yang action.
 (By the way, stem ginger - see picture - is warming, so safer, unless taken in excess.
 Dried eg powdered ginger is heating, however.)